Explore UAB

 WHAT IS THE BRAIN HEALTH ADVOCACY MISSION (BHAM) AND ITS PURPOSE?

-BHAM, launched winter of 2022 and led by Ronald M. Lazar, Ph.D., FAHA, FAAN, is a first-of-its-kind, individualized brain health program, IRB-approved by the University of Alabama at Birmingham (UAB), under the direction of the Evelyn F. McKnight Brain Institute.
-BHAM is executed in collaboration with professionals, experts and investigators from across the University and in partnership with the UAB Department of Family and Community Medicine (UAB Highlands and UAB Hoover Family Medicine Clinics), the UAB Camilla Medical Group, and community professionals.
+Launched winter of 2022 and led by Ronald M. Lazar, Ph.D., FAHA, FAAN, BHAM is a first-of-its-kind, individualized brain health program, IRB-approved by the University of Alabama at Birmingham (UAB), under the direction of the Evelyn F. McKnight Brain Institute.
+BHAM is executed in collaboration with faculty and investigators from across the University and in partnership with the UAB Department of Family and Community Medicine (UAB Highlands and UAB Hoover primary care clinics.

-BHAM aims to help people improve and maintain their brain health for both the present and for the future, starting young (18+), which is important for preventing cognitive decline and dementia such as Alzheimer’s disease and Parkinson disease.
+BHAM aims to help people improve and maintain their brain health for both the present and for the future, starting young (ages 18+), which is important for preventing age-related cognitive decline and memory loss.

 HOW DOES BHAM WORK?

-Bham Overview GraphBHAM is focused on engaging, empowering, and educating diverse populations – all populations – about their brain health for healthy aging and memory loss prevention in Alabama and beyond through meaningful connections in the community and in primary care clinics (“clinic-within-a clinic” model).
-We engage on-going conversations – two-way, trust-building, confidential sharing and listening with a brain health champion that puts the program participant first.
+Bham Overview GraphBHAM is focused on engaging, empowering, and educating all individuals about their brain health for healthy aging and memory loss prevention through meaningful connections in primary care clinics (“clinic-within-a clinic” model) and in the community.
+We engage ongoing, two-way conversations with participants with a brain health champion that puts the program participant first.

-BHAM incorporates 12 evidence-based modifiable lifestyle behaviors, habits and conditions (expansion of Life’s Simple 7) that impact the brain as early as adolescence (Primary Care Agenda for Brain Health: A Scientific Statement From the American Heart Association) – impetus for BHAM), a brain care score tool, a nurse investigator and other brain health champions/coaches.
-The “coaching” supplements care and information offered by the primary care provider and thereby helps reduce the provider’s burden.
+BHAM incorporates evidence-based modifiable risk factors and lifestyle behaviors (expansion of Life’s Simple 7) that impact the brain as early as adolescence (Primary Care Agenda for Brain Health: A Scientific Statement From the American Heart Association), our impetus for BHAM.
+A brain care score tool, which incorporates these elements, is used to assess participant brain health.
+A nurse investigator, experienced faculty, and other trained brain health members make up the BHAM team.
+The BHAM “coaching” supplements care and information offered by the primary care provider and thereby helps reduce the provider’s burden.

-BHAM is “personalized medicine” for each participant; the participant and their “brain coach” develop healthy target(s) based on what’s important to the participant in the specific community in which they live, work and play.
-Targets take into consideration any shared personal and community obstacles of a participant to help optimize their brain health goal(s) while building trust – human to human.
+BHAM personalizes brain health care for each participant; the participant and a BHAM team member develop healthy target(s) based on what is important to the participant with feasible starting points.
+Targets take into consideration any shared personal or other obstacles to help optimize their brain health goal(s) while engaging and motivating participants to achieve and personally benefit.

 WHY BHAM?